-After you meet your deductible, you'll pay copayments and/or coinsurance, as specified in your plan, and we pay the rest.
+After you meet your deductible: Copayments and/or coinsurance, as specified in your plan

-Sometimes a provider will ask you to pay in full.
-Maybe when they check your deductible online, what you've paid hasn't been posted to your electronic record yet, for example.
+Sometimes a provider will ask you to pay in full because what you have paid towards your deductible has not been posted to your electronic record yet.

-Ask us to reimburse you for the portion of the claim your plan should pay.
-Complete a Member Reimbursement Form and attaching proof of payment.
+Ask us to reimburse you by completing a Member Reimbursement Form and attaching proof of payment.
 A statement that shows only the amount you paid isn't enough, the proof of payment must show: